-As a child, Moshe was close to his mother, and he spent more time with her than with his father.
-Devorah read him Russian literature, which he came to love, and he became familiar with the writings of Tolstoy, Dostoyevsky, Pushkin, and Gorky.
-In his seminal biography of Dayan, the historian Shabtai Tevet describes him as a sensitive child who cried often, albeit silently.
-On the other hand, he also showed a great deal of independence and, from an early age, roamed alone between Deganya and Nahalal.
+As a child, Moshe was close to his mother, who read him Russian literature, which he came to love, and he became familiar with the writings of the great Russian writers.
+While a sensitive child, he also showed a great deal of independence, roaming alone between Deganya and Nahalal from a young age.

-He considered his mother a wise and intelligent woman, and respected her greatly.
-He respected his father less.
-While he felt he could talk and discuss issues with his mother, his father would issue categorical declarations that no one was allowed to question.
-Dayan felt his mother was a more open individual and described her as being “on the verge of liberalism.”
-This attitude was manifested also vis-à-vis Arabs: while Dayan’s father was suspicious and kept his distance, his mother hosted them in the family home.
+He considered his mother wise and intelligent, and respected her much more than he did his father.
+While he felt he could discuss ideas with his mother, his father would issue categorical declarations that could not be questioned.
+Dayan felt his mother was more open, describing her as being “on the verge of liberalism.”
+This attitude was manifested also towards Arabs: while Dayan’s father was suspicious and kept his distance, his mother hosted them in their home.

 From an early age, Dayan began identifying with independent, nonconformist ideas that challenged the status quo.
-Contrary to his father, who saw his son’s future in farming, and unlike the prevalent attitude in Nahalal, which considered an academic education to be less important than training for agricultural labor, Dayan expressed a desire to continue going to school, and to make sure that his own children received a better education that he had.
+Rejecting the prevalent attitude in Nahalal that an academic education was less important than training for agricultural labor, and his father’s vision that he become a farmer, Dayan wanted to continue studying.

-In addition to Russian literature, Dayan read the Hebrew writings of Avraham Shlonksy and Natan Alterman, as well as classical literature in Hebrew translation, including Johann Goethe, Heinrich Heine, and Jack London.
-Thanks to his reading, Dayan broadened his cultural horizons beyond those of his cohort in Nahalal and developed a level of sophistication unusual among his friends and acquaintances.
-According to Tevet, this sophistication resulted in a complex view of the world in which there was room for shades of gray, unlike the black-and-white world of many of his contemporaries.
-As a youth, Dayan was active in a group called “The Hut,” to which he invited guest speakers and organized debates.
-Dayan loved ideological arguments.
-Even then, he tended to organize lectures on security, and he invited speakers to address the group on Arab politics and culture.
+In addition to Russian literature, Dayan read the Hebrew writings of Avraham Shlonksy and Natan Alterman, and a wide range of classical literature in Hebrew translation.
+As a result, Dayan broadened his cultural horizons beyond those of his cohort in Nahalal, developing a level of sophistication unusual among his friends and acquaintances.
+According to Shabtai Tevet, who wrote a seminal biography of Dayan, this sophistication led to a complex view of the world, with room for shades of gray, unlike the black-and-white world of many of his contemporaries.
+As a youth, Dayan loved ideological arguments and was active in a group called “The Hut,” for which he organized debates and invited guest speakers.
+Even then, he tended to organize lectures on security and invited speakers on issues of Arab politics and culture.

-The Development of Dayan’s Attitudes toward the Arab Enemy
+Dayan’s Evolving Attitudes toward the Arab Enemy

-For his entire life as a soldier, military leader, and statesman, Dayan stood at the forefront of the Jewish people’s struggle against the Arabs: Palestinian city dwellers and rural fellahin, nomadic Bedouins, Arab inhabitants of neighboring Lebanon, Syria, Jordan, Iraq, and Egypt – they were all part of the Arab ummah (nation), speakers of Arabic, with a shared religion and ethos.
-Having grown up close to Arabs, and having been in contact with them throughout his adolescence, his attitudes toward them developed in an unmediated fashion – from his experiences and human contact with them in various contexts.
-Thus, during the years when his worldview was being shaped, Dayan developed an understanding of the Arab perspective in the conflict as well as empathy for them.
+Throughout his life as a soldier, military leader, and statesman, Dayan stood at the forefront of the Jewish people’s struggle against the Arabs: Palestinian city dwellers and rural fellahin, nomadic Bedouins, Arab inhabitants of neighboring Lebanon, Syria, Jordan, Iraq, and Egypt – they were all part of the Arab ummah (nation), speakers of Arabic, with a shared religion and ethos.
+Having grown up close to Arabs, and having been in contact with them during his adolescence, his attitudes toward them developed directly from his experiences and human contact with them in various contexts.
+Thus, when his worldview was being shaped, Dayan developed an understanding of the Arab perspective in the conflict along with empathy for them.
 Unlike many Jews of his day who viewed Arabs as uncivilized barbarians, Dayan respected their connection to the land, even seeing in them a contemporary version of how the Jewish people must have lived in Biblical times.